 Here’s a quick checklist for lead qualification:

-• Do they want to fulfill their needs urgently?
+- Do they want to fulfil their needs urgently?

 3. Establish Relationships